Last updated on 2026-01-10

 Program overview

-The Biology-Psychology program at the University of New Brunswick (UNB) is an interdepartmental program that explores the intricate relationship between the human body and behavior.
-This program is tailored for students who are keen on pursuing careers or further studies in fields such as neuroscience, human biology, medicine, dentistry, or pharmacy.
-By integrating knowledge from both biology and psychology, students gain a comprehensive understanding of brain-behavior relationships, preparing them for a variety of scientific and health-related disciplines.
+The Biology-Psychology program at the University of New Brunswick is an interdepartmental program that delves into the complexities of the human body and behavior.
+This program is tailored for students who aspire to pursue careers or further studies in fields such as neuroscience, human biology, psychology, medicine, dentistry, or pharmacy.
+It provides a comprehensive understanding of both biological and psychological principles, equipping students with the knowledge necessary for various professional paths.

 Program structure